Last Updated 05/15/2020

-Bronchiectasis is a long-term condition that can be treated but never cured.
-Lung function gradually declines over years.
-People with bronchiectasis have good and bad periods.
+Bronchiectasis is a long-term condition that can be treated but cannot be cured.
+The abilities of your lung slowly worsens over years.
+People with bronchiectasis have good and bad phases.
 During bad times, they have flare-ups, known as exacerbations.
 Flare-ups can last days or weeks.
 They vary in severity.
-The sooner people go to the doctor for treatment, the less damage to the lungs from the infection.
-Along with medications, other measures can help prevent declining lung function.
+The sooner people receive treatment, the less damage the infection does to the lungs.
+Along with medications, other treatments can help prevent worsening lung function.

-- wheezing or a whistling sound while you breathe
+- A wheezing or a whistling sound while you breathe

 Causes of Bronchiectasis